-Sources: ELSTAT and European Commission, European Economic Forecast, Spring 2012 Estimates from the Ministry of Finance, Draft of the State Budget for 2013
+Sources: ELSTAT and European Commission, European Economic Forecast, Spring 2012

 The escalation of the recession stemmed from developments which affected real economic activity, as well as by the serious deterioration of the domestic social and political climate.
 Domestic demand came under strong pressure, as a result of, first, the full implementation of the fiscal measures taken in the second half of 2011, especially the squeeze on households' disposal income (hikes in direct and indirect taxes, cuts in pensions, single pay scale in the public sector, property levy payable via electricity bills, etc.) and, second, from rising unemployment.
 On the other hand, political instability and subsequent developments that led to the formation of a coalition government, the protracted discussions on the Greek government bond exchange programme and the new loan agreement, all fuelled heightened uncertainty and concerns about the country's near-term path.
-The external sector of the economy dampened the fall in GDP.
-Reflecting a stabilisation of exports and a decline of 8.1% in imports, the current account deficit narrowed, although it still remains at an unsustainable level.
-Despite the public spending cuts and a reduction in the general government deficit ratio by 1.2 percentage points of GDP, the new borrow-ing needed to finance the deficit added to the already high debt; this, interacting with the recession, pushed the debt-to-GDP ratio even higher.